Conditional Generative Modeling for Enhanced Credit Risk Management in Supply Chain Finance: Constructing a Conditional Generative Model for Sales Distribution

 \subsection{Problem Formulation}

-When a SME raises financing through 3PL-led CEBC-SCF mode, the sales revenue of its products will generally be prioritized to repay the loan.
+When a small- and medium-sized seller raises financing through the 3PL-led CEBC-SCF model, the sales revenue of its product will generally be prioritized to repay the loan.
 Hence, the random variable representing product sales, \( Y(\mathbf{x}) \), directly determines the loan repayment outcome.
 Here, the multi-dimensional vector $\mathbf{x} \in \mathcal{X}\subset \mathbb{R}^p$ denotes the associated covariates, such as product features, seller characteristics, and other auxiliary information.
 We collect $n$ historical observations $\{(\mathbf{x}_i, y_i)\}_{i=1}^n$ from e-commerce platforms, where $y_i$ are realizations of $Y(\mathbf{x}_i)$.
 To effectively manage credit risk in SCF, our objective is to develop a generative model $\hat{Y}(\bx)$ utilizing the dataset $\{(\bx_i,y_i)\}_{i=1}^n$.
 This model should accurately and robustly generate random observations that replicate the conditional distribution of $Y(\bx)$ given the covariates $\bx$, while also ensuring rapid generation.

 While generative models have significantly propelled advancements in areas such as image and video synthesis as well as language generation \citep{goodfellow2014generative, radford2018improving, ho2020denoising, liu2024sora}, many of them are designed for high-dimensional data, focusing on visual or semantic realism rather than \emph{accurately capturing low-dimensional distributions}, especially in the tails.
-Some models like GANs and variational autoencoders \citep{kingma2013auto} also suffer from mode collapse issues \citep{saxena2021generative}, which reduces data diversity and fails to replicate the true distribution accurately, while others (e.g., diffusion-based approaches) are too slow for large-scale Monte Carlo simulation.
-In contrast, QRGMM \citep{hong2023learning} is designed to address these issues, offering a compelling alternative for SCF applications.
+Some models like GANs and variational autoencoders \citep[VAE,][]{kingma2013auto} also suffer from mode collapse issues \citep{saxena2021generative}, which reduces data diversity and fails to replicate the true distribution accurately, while others (e.g., diffusion-based approaches \citep{ho2020denoising,song2020denoising}) are too slow for large-scale Monte Carlo simulation.
+In contrast, QRGMM \citep{hong2023learning} is designed to address these issues, offering a compelling choice for SCF applications.